defencedigital/moduk-service-manual/src/design/design-for-safety.md

 To send feedback, Defence users might need:

 - permission from their commanding officer
-- a process that works in thier environment
+- a process that works in their environment

 ### Prioritise feedback based on risk